Runman44/BeaconDemoApp/README.md

 BeaconDemoApp
 =============

-a demo app for the use of a iBeacon in Android
+This is a small application to show the main functions of the iBeacon Technology

 How to use
 =============